Type 1 Ho-Ni I: History and development

 The Type 1 Ho-Ni I was the first self-propelled gun design of this particular type.
 They were meant to be self-propelled artillery and tank destroyers for armored divisions.
 The plan was for the Type 1 Ho-Ni I gun tank to form part of a fire support company in each of the tank regiments.
 The first conversion took place in June, 1941.
+The production model that followed had a larger fighting compartment due to enlarged side armor plates.
+Further, the periscope and rangefinder were removed and the gun mantlet was revised.
 Production of the Type 1 Ho-Ni I took place during 1942.
+Only a total of 26 Type 1 Ho-Ni I units were produced.

 The Type 1 Ho-Ni I was developed by using the existing Type 97 chassis and engine, and replacing the gun turret with a Type 90 75 mm field gun mounted in an open casemate with frontal and side armour only.
 The gun could elevate from -5 to +25 degrees; the gun mounting could also traverse up to 20 degrees either side, so the entire vehicle did not have to be turned.
 The Type 1 Ho-Ni I carried 54 rounds of ammunition.

 They were designed to operate as self-propelled artillery at ranges of up to 12,000 m.
 The design had no provision for a defensive machine gun, which together with the open structure made it vulnerable in close combat.

 The Type 97 chassis, suspension and diesel engine were used unchanged.
 The 75 mm Type 90 Field Gun, was protected on three sides by 51 mm thick armored plate.
 The hull armored plate was 25 mm on the sides and 20 mm on the rear.

 Variants

 The Type 1 Ho-Ni II was one variant.
 It mounted a Type 91 105 mm howitzer and had a slightly changed superstructure as far as the design of the side armor with re-positioned observation visors.
 The main gun could traverse 10 degrees to each side, but only had an elevation of 22 degrees due to the recoil of the gun.
 A prototype was built in July, 1942.
 Production of the Type 1 Ho-Ni II did not begin until 1943.
+A total of 54 units were produced.

 The other variant was the Type 3 Ho-Ni III, which mounted a Type 3 75 mm tank gun in a completely enclosed armored casemate to address the issue of crew protection in close combat.
 The welded superstructure had sloped armor and the gun mount had additional stamped armor plate.
-A total of 41 units were produced.
+A total of 31 to 41 units were produced through March 1945.